rest-for-physics/axionlib/examples/03.IAXO/README.md

 t            | $year$    |   1.5+1.5       |      3+3      |    5+5      |
  File       |     |     BabyIAXO.rml  |  IAXO.rml  |  IAXOPlus.rml  |

-We consider a tracking of 12 hours which is why we define $\epsilon_t$ efficiency, and we consider a data taking efficiency of 300days out of 365 natural days available.
+We consider a tracking of 12 hours which is why we define $\epsilon_t$ efficiency equal to 0.5, in addition we have considered an additional data taking efficiency of 300days out of 365 natural days available.
+The macro `GenerateSignalComponents.C` will produce a set of continuous density settings covering masses up to 0.25\,eV, which translates into 73 density settings.

-Each of the RML files contains a description of the data taking program for 2 scenarios.
-- Vacuum phase: Where we consider the total exposure time if we would only take datra in vacuum, and add one extra year that would be required for the commissioning of a gas phase.
-- Combined phase: Where we use the strict scenario proposed in the CDR with half the time in vacuum phase, and half the time distributed in 72 density settings required to reach ~0.25eV coherent mass.

 ## Vacuum sensitivity curve generation